DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Evaluation

 \subsection{ML Kernel Performance}

 Fig.~\ref{fig:attacc_speedups} shows the speedup of AttAcc and AttAcc+\SysName over the GPU baseline in various ML kernels, when varying the batch size, number of heads and tensor sizes.

-We make three key observations.
-First, AttAcc significantly outperforms GPU across all kernels, achieving \attnAvgAttaccGpuspeedup$\times$ speedup for ATTN, \gemvAvgAttaccGpuspeedup$\times$ for GEMV, and \redAvgAttaccGpuspeedup$\times$ for RED on average.
-AttAcc leverages high aggregate PIM bandwidth and integrates specialized units (GEMV, softmax, and accumulator) that provide hardware-level support for these operations.
+{\revC{7.61}} {\revC{10.35}} {\revC{1.58}} {\revC{1.26}} {\revC{1.23}} {\revC{1.48}} We make three key observations. \revC{First, AttAcc significantly outperforms GPU across most kernels, achieving \attnAvgAttaccGpuspeedup$\times$ for ATTN, \gemvAvgAttaccGpuspeedup$\times$ for GEMV, and \redAvgAttaccGpuspeedup$\times$ for RED on average, with the exception of RED at tensor size 1024 where GPU performs better.} AttAcc leverages high aggregate PIM bandwidth and integrates specialized units (GEMV, softmax, and accumulator) that provide hardware-level support for these operations.
 Second, \SysName provides further performance improvements over AttAcc: \attnAvgAttaccBaselinespeedup$\times$, \gemvAvgAttaccBaselinespeedup$\times$, and \redAvgAttaccBaselinespeedup$\times$ average speedup, and up to \attnMaxAttaccBaselinespeedup$\times$, \gemvMaxAttaccBaselinespeedup$\times$, and \redMaxAttaccBaselinespeedup$\times$ peak speedup for ATTN, GEMV, and RED kernels, respectively.
-Notably, for RED with tensor size 1024, AttAcc underperforms GPU by 0.59$\times$, while with \SysName achieves almost same performance with GPU.
+Notably, for RED with tensor size 1024, AttAcc underperforms GPU by \redSmallAvgAttaccBaselinespeedup$\times$, while with \SysName achieves almost same performance with GPU.
 Third, with \SysName performance scales well in RED as tensor size increases.
-In RED, data rearrangement costs dominate the total time (see Fig.~\ref{fig:execution_breakdown_all}) and with larger tensor sizes, \SysName explores a larger search space, allowing it to more effectively optimize data rearrangement costs.
+In RED, data rearrangement costs dominate the total time (see Fig.~\ref{fig:execution_breakdown_all} in §\ref{eval:kernel-breakdown}) and with larger tensor sizes, \SysName explores a larger search space, allowing it to more effectively optimize data rearrangement costs.
 In RED with batch size 1 and tensor size 4096, \SysName provides a large speedup of 3.94$\times$.
 Overall, \SysName significantly accelerates end-to-end time on the state-of-the-art AttAcc backend by up to \kernelmaxattaccgpuspeedup$\times$ (\kernelavgattaccgpuspeedup$\times$ on average) over GPU across diverse ML kernels, batch and tensor sizes, thanks to its comprehensive data-compute co-optimization.